 Hiking/Walking Services: To fully appreciate Little Tobago or the Main Ridge rain forest, you genuinely need a guide, and Tobago has several excellent resident ones.

 Personally, I highly recommend one of the forest service officers, William Trim at 868/660-5529 in Goldsborough.
 Trim has tremendous enthusiasm for his subject.
 His friends nicknamed him "teacher" because of the incredible amount of information he is able to convey.
 His mother originally hoped he would become a teacher, but William couldn't stand the idea of being cooped up inside.
 As it turns out, Trim has become a teacher, holding his classes outdoors.

-Perhaps Tobago 's best-known guide service is David Rooks Nature Tours which are personally guided by Rooks, who four times has been elected president of the Trinidad & Tobago Field Naturalist Club.
-He has two tours scheduled weekly.
-On Thursday it's Little Tobago, including boat trip and local lunch, $75 per person.
-On Saturday Rooks lead bird watching and eco-tours into the rain forest, US$55 per person.
-A 6 person minimum for both tours.
+Perhaps Tobago 's best-known guide service is David Rooks Nature Tours which are personally guided by Rooks, in Scarborough.
+Tours include Little Tobago including boat transportation and lunch and bird watching tours into the rain forest.
 To contact Rooks on Trinidad: 868/622-8826, email firstname.lastname@example.org .
 In Tobago, call 868/639-4276 or email email@example.com .